A look at the December 1993 issue of British C64 magazine, Commodore Format. Lemmings is here!

 One of Hutch’s other aims with his version of CF was to make the mag like a little soap opera, with all the staff playing their part.
 The idea is you become emotionally attached to the crew and never want to miss an issue, pioneered on mags like Your Sinclair and Zzap! in its Rignall/Penn heydey.
 Anyway, it works to some degree of success again this month.
 Clur’s the sort of older sister, with a recipe for gingerbread Lemmings in the subs’ letter still remembered to this day.
 Simon is a sort of computer know-it-all with a penchant for punching people in the face, even when talking about Mini Office, and Hutch the cool bloke every kid aspires to be, as much in love with Budweiser and his vinyl collection as his Commodore 64.

-In retrospect, Lemmings was the last great Commodore 64 event – at least commercially.
-Nothing, to our minds, has come close since.
+In retrospect, Lemmings was the last great Commodore 64 event back in the day.
 CF had up until now built each magazine around a single game, turning – for example – Robocod into an occasion for issue 22 .
 From now on, though, CF itself would be the event.
 For many, it would be the only chance to do something new with their C64 each month.
-And next issue, as 1994 dawned, the mag would truly put its cards on the table.
+And next issue, as 1994 dawned, the mag would really put its cards on the table.
+See you next time.
 CF

 ON THE POWER PACK